EBro912/Holodex.NET/README.md

 Documentation can be found using either Intellisense or the [Official Documentation](https://ebro912.gitbook.io/holodex-net/).

 ## Issues and Bugs
-Any issues and/or bugs should be reported via the issue tracker, or on the [Holodex Discord](https://discord.gg/A24AbzgvRJ), and ask me, All Toasters Toast Toast #0001.
+Any issues and/or bugs should be reported via the issue tracker, or on the [Holodex Discord](https://discord.gg/A24AbzgvRJ), and reported to me, All Toasters Toast Toast #0001.